Patient education: Acute pancreatitis (Beyond the Basics)

 Gallstone pancreatitis treatment — In people who have gallstone pancreatitis, the treatment of pancreatitis is usually coupled with the treatment of gallstones.
 This may include a procedure to relieve the blockage caused by the gallstone(s).

 Gallstone pancreatitis recurs in 30 to 50 percent of people after an initial attack of pancreatitis.
 Surgical removal of the gallbladder (cholecystectomy) is often recommended during the same admission in mild cases to prevent a recurrence.
 (See "Patient information: Gallstones (Beyond the Basics)".)

 In people who are elderly and who have serious medical problems, it may not be safe to remove the gallbladder.
-In this case, ERCP can be done to enlarge the bile duct opening.
+In this case, endoscopic retrograde cholangiopancreatography can be done to enlarge the bile duct opening.
 This would allow stones from the gallbladder to pass, helping to prevent a recurrence of acute pancreatitis.

 WHERE TO GET MORE INFORMATION